Cobordisms of sutured manifolds and the functoriality of link Floer homology: The map associated with a framed link

-By attaching two-handles along the framed link $\L,$ we naturally obtain a special cobordism $W(\L)$ from $(M,\g)$ to a sutured manifold $(M(\L),\g).$ Note that $M(\L)$ is obtained by surgery along $\L,$ and $\g$ is left unchanged. \end{defn}
+By attaching $2$-handles along the components of the framed link~$\L$, we naturally get a special cobordism $W(\L)$ from $(M,\g)$ to a sutured manifold $(M(\L),\g)$.
+Note that $M(\L)$ is obtained by surgery along $\L$, and $\g$ is left unchanged.
+We call the cobordism $W(\L)$ the \emph{trace} of the surgery.